google/setfilters/README.md

 This repository contains implementations of a collection of set filter data structures, also commonly referred to as approximate membership query data structures.
 We will use the pronoun "Setfilters" to refer to the library.

-# Adding Setfilters library to the project
+# Adding Setfilters library to your Java project

 Setfilters' Maven group ID is `com.google.setfilters`, and its artifact id is `setfilters`.
 To add dependency using Maven, add the following lines to your project's `pom.xml`: